alim10081989/vault-agent-cache-aws/README.md

 1. Set your AWS credentials as environment variables: `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`

-1. Set the Terraform variable values in a file named `terraform.tfvars` (use `terraform.tfvars.example` as a base)
+1. Set the Terraform variable values in a file named `terraform.tfvars`

     **Example:**